-Books, no better way to prepare your visit to Jordan than by reading some books.
+Books, no better way to prepare for your visit to Jordan than by reading some books.

-To lend you a helping hand, I’ve had a look at my book shelve.
+To lend you a helping hand, I’ve looked at my book shelf.
 And I picked five books.
 All with different subjects, but all about Jordan!
 To share with you.

-And even if it will take a while before you are traveling, vacation foreplay can also give you great joy!
-Above all, the second best thing of traveling is the anticipation!
+And even if it takes a while before you are traveling, vacation foreplay can also give you great joy!
+Above all, the second best thing about traveling is the anticipation!

 This book is published in 1991 when the exhibition Jordan: Treasures from an Ancient Land was held at Liverpool Museum.
 And if you are an art lover, this is certainly a book to check out.

 It gives a mesmerizing overview of the ‘various art forms throughout Jordan’s history’.
 First of all Zeina and Uriah.
 Two statues made of plaster from the Pre-Pottery Neolithic c.
 7500-5500 BC.
-Nowadays you can find these delicat sculptures in the Jordan Museum in Amman.
+Nowadays, you can find these delicate sculptures in the Jordan Museum in Amman.
 For sure worth a visit!

-Next to sculptures you can read about the history of pottery-making, art and technology, mosaics, traditional costumes and jewellery.
-And for the linguistics there is a chapter about Writing in Jordan: From Cuneiform to Arabic.
+Next to sculptures, you can read about the history of pottery-making, art and technology, mosaics, traditional costumes, and jewelry.
+And for linguistics, there is a chapter about Writing in Jordan: From Cuneiform to Arabic.

 A book to thumb through on a Sunday afternoon with a pot of tea close by.
-Enjoy the beautiful pieces of art, read a little bit and get ignited by the creativity througout the ages.
+Enjoy the beautiful pieces of art, read a little bit, and get ignited by the creativity throughout the ages.

-As you can see on the picture, my field guide is used a lot!
+As you can see in the picture, my field guide is used a lot!
 I take it with me on hikes in spring to identify the flowers.
-Furthermore I use it to identify the wild plants in the garden.
+Furthermore, I use it to identify the wild plants in the garden.
 And guests go through it to find that one special bird that they saw in Dana.

 The book starts with the geological history of Jordan.
-It describes how the the Tethys Sea, between Laurasia and Gondwana, more then 200 million years ago, flooded parts of what now is Jordan.
-As a result you can find many fossils and concretions during one of your hikes.
+It describes how the Tethys Sea, between Laurasia and Gondwana, more than 200 million years ago, flooded parts of what now is Jordan.
+As a result, you can find many fossils and concretions during one of your hikes.
 Other chapters are about Archaeology, Environment, Flora and Fauna.